FelixRizzolli/PlexUtils/README.md

 # Setup Project
 ## install with poetry
 - [Poetry installation documentation](https://python-poetry.org/docs/#installation)
-- change to the project directory
+- open the terminal in the project directory
-- use `poetry install` to install the dependencies
+- execute `poetry install` to install the dependencies
-- use `poetry run python plexutils/main.py` to run the script
+- execute `poetry run python plexutils/main.py` to run the script

 ## config.yaml